Webstrates/webstrates.github.io/_posts/2017-07-24-server-config.md

 Tags are postfixed with the current date time, so a tag might look something like:
 "Session of Thu Jun 29 2017 14:03:30 GMT+0200 (CEST)".

+## WebstrateIds and `niceWebstrateId`

+When navigating to `/new` to create a new webstrate, when using `?copy` to copy a new webstrate, or when prototyping a new webstrate, Webstrate automatically generates a random webstrateId, unless one has been specified.

+By default, this webstrateId will be a random string betweeen 7-14 characters using `A-Z, a-z, 0-9, _-`, such as `S1KeySFzM`.
+When `niceWebstrateId` is set to `true`, webstrateIds that are easier to share will instead be used.
+These will be on the form
+\<verb\>-\<animal\>-\<number\>, e.g. `old-kangaroo-26`.